dylan-wu/vault/SOP/Convert documentation into written tutorial.md

 2. Write and summarize/simplify the essential prerequisites

-For example, here, the most important things are how to install and log-in to fly, then
+For example, here, the most important things are how to install and log-in to fly, then, setting it up with your relevant platform.